Art by, Hichico

 Attack Method: Concentrated, overwhelming long-range artillery barrages or rain-of-arrows, though this is much more common in defense of a settlement than in militant expansionism.

 Prunii are more in to their own personal gods then any Limbo god.
+This personal god has many names depending on who is being asked, but is typically called the Garden Keeper.

 The prunus species are usually best described as "ambulatory tree people".
 They are roughly bipedal, with leaves and branches growing out of what is usually called their head.
 Prunii, as a species, tend to be around six to seven feet in height and frequently grow large manes of leaves or flowers around the crowns of their heads.
 Most prunii are some shade of brown in color with greenish leaves, however, variants of the species do exist; many red or orange-leaved individuals have been seen by other races, and even a few with long stringy vines instead of leaves and pale white "skin".
 Prunii as a society have very little need for clothing, but have adopted to wearing it upon encountering other species as a social courtesy.